 On November 11, 2011, the Company entered into the Amended and Restated License and Development Agreement (the "Amended and Restated Agreement") with Mundipharma, amending and restating the Original Agreement.
 Under the terms of the Amended and Restated Agreement, Mundipharma obtained worldwide rights to forodesine.
-Commencing on November 11,

-2011, Mundipharma controls the development and commercialization of forodesine and assumes all future development and commercialization costs.
-Since the Company is no longer associated with the development of forodesine, amortization of the deferred revenue and expense associated with the Original Agreement ceased immediately.
-Mundipharma also purchased from the Company certain drug substance for forodesine at a cost of approximately \$901.
+Commencing on November 11, 2011, Mundipharma controls the development and commercialization of forodesine and assumes all future development and commercialization costs.
 The Amended and Restated Agreement provides for the possibility of future event payments totaling \$15,000 for achieving specified regulatory events for certain indications and tiered royalties ranging from mid to high single-digit percentages of net product sales in each country where forodesine is sold by Mundipharma.
 These royalties are subject to downward adjustments based on the then-existing patent coverage and/or the availability of generic compounds in each country.

 The Amended and Restated Agreement is a multiple element arrangement for accounting purposes, in which the Company is required to deliver to Mundipharma both the worldwide rights to forodesine in the field of oncology and the transfer of product data and know-how to permit Mundipharma to develop and commercialize forodesine (the "Knowledge Transfer").
-Without completion of the Knowledge Transfer, Mundipharma would not be able to develop and commercialize forodesine in the U.S. The Company accounted for these elements as a combined unit of accounting as they do not have stand-alone value to Mundipharma.
+The Company accounted for these elements as a combined unit of accounting as they do not have stand-alone value to Mundipharma.
 The worldwide license rights were granted to Mundipharma on November 11, 2011.
 The Knowledge Transfer commenced in 2011 and was completed during the first quarter of 2012.
-Completion of the Knowledge Transfer concludes the Company's obligations under the Amended and Restated Agreement and resulted in the recognition of the unamortized deferred revenue and expense of \$7,766 and \$1,864, respectively, in the Consolidated Statements of Comprehensive Loss for the nine months ended September 30, 2012.
+Completion of the Knowledge Transfer concludes the Company's obligations under the Amended and Restated Agreement and resulted in the recognition of the unamortized deferred revenue and expense of \$7,766 and \$1,864, respectively, in the Consolidated Statements of Comprehensive Loss for the three months ended March 31, 2012.
 Recognition of these deferred amounts resulted in a \$2,337 decrease in the Company's deferred tax assets, with an equal reduction to the valuation allowance, resulting in no impact to net deferred tax assets.

 Albert Einstein College of Medicine of Yeshiva University and Industrial Research, Ltd. ("AECOM" and "IRL" respectively).
 In June 2000, the Company licensed a series of potent inhibitors of PNP from AECOM and IRL (collectively, the "Licensors").
-The lead drug candidates from this collaboration are forodesine and ulodesine (formerly referred to as "BCX4208").
-The Company has obtained worldwide exclusive rights to develop and ultimately distribute these, or any other, drug candidates that might arise from research on these inhibitors.
-The Company has since granted the worldwide license rights to develop forodesine to Mundipharma.
-The Company has the option to expand the agreement to include other inventions in the field made by the investigators or employees of the Licensors.
+The lead product candidates from this collaboration are forodesine and BCX4208.
+The Company has obtained worldwide exclusive rights to develop and ultimately distribute these, or any other, product candidates that might arise from research on these inhibitors.
+The Company has the option to expand the Agreement to include other inventions in the field made by the investigators or employees of the Licensors.
 The Company agreed to use commercially reasonable efforts to develop these drugs.
 In addition, the Company has agreed to pay certain milestone payments for each licensed product (which range in the aggregate from \$1,400 to almost \$4,000 per indication) for future development of these inhibitors, single digit royalties on net sales of any resulting product made by the Company, and to share approximately one quarter of future payments received from other third-party partners, if any.
 In addition, the Company has agreed to pay annual license fees, which can range from \$150 to \$500, that are creditable against actual royalties and other payments due to the Licensors.
 This agreement may be terminated by the Company at any time by giving 60 days advance notice or in the event of material uncured breach by the Licensors.